Financial Statements & Tax Returns

 Types of Financial Statement and Reports

-A “Notice to Reader” report indicates that we have relied on information provided by management in preparing the financial statements.
+A Compilation report indicates that we have relied on information provided by management in preparing the financial statements.
 For many clients this type of report is adequate to suit their needs, the disclosure is minimal, and the level of work involved is the least of all three types of report.